sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .enter().append("line");
 ```

-> Even though we won't need to use them for this example, D3.js has other functions that complement the `enter()` function.
+> Even though we won't need to use them for this example, <span class="smcp">D3</span>.js has other functions that complement the `enter()` function.
 To find objects that have a markup element but no data value, you can use the function `exit()`.
 And to find objects that have a markup element with a data value that has changed, you can use the function `update()`.
-The names _enter_ and _exit_ derive from a theater metaphor that D3.js associates with a visualization.
+The names _enter_ and _exit_ derive from a theater metaphor that <span class="smcp">D3</span>.js associates with a visualization.
 The `enter()` subset represents those elements that are _entering_ the stage, while the `exit()` subset represents elements leaving, or _exiting,_ the stage.

-Because we're using SVG elements for both the nodes and the edges, we can use CSS rules to style them.
-That's especially important for the edges because, by default, SVG lines have a stroke width of 0.
+Because we're using <span class="smcp">SVG</span> elements for both the nodes and the edges, we can use <span class="smcp">CSS</span> rules to style them.
+That's especially important for the edges because, by default, <span class="smcp">SVG</span> lines have a stroke width of 0.

 ``` {.css .numberLines}
 circle {